kyma-incubator/documentation-component/docs/guidelines/custom-render-engine.md

-# Custom render engine
+# Custom Render Engine

 ## Overview

 Read the document to find out how to write a custom render engine for the Documentation component.

-## Project structure
+## Create a custom render engine

-You can use an exemplary project structure for a custom render engine.
+To create a custom render engine, follow the exemplary project structure.
 See [this](../templates/project-structure-templates/render-engine) directory to find the template.

 ## Example